Has your milk supply seemingly tanked overnight and you are now in a full-blown panic trying to figure out how to replenish it to where it was before?

 Make sure you are also massaging at every session, It’s imperative to get out every drop of milk.
 Lavie has amazing lactation tools that make this task effortless!

 The better you can fully empty your breasts, the more in demand your milk supply will be, which equates to more milk!

 Another way to help remove more breast milk with more ease is by using Sunflower Lecithin.
 It’s a natural supplement that helps keep the milk ducts greased for a smoother and less inhibited flow.

 This tip may seem pretty obvious to most pumping moms, but I was a naive newbie not too long ago so I like to cover everything.

 Seriously though, get to the store and buy Gatorade, Powerade any type of sports drink will work!

-- Stay well rested and get as much sleep as possible to allow milk-making hormones to regulate properly.
+If you want to increase your milk supply fast, reduce stress, stay positive and on task.
+Try and stay well rested and get as much sleep as possible to allow milk-making hormones to regulate properly.